CtrlK

 Workflow Clarity

 There are no clear multi-step workflows with validation checkpoints.
-The bulk entity import example has no error handling or validation.
-The Events & Integration section lists steps at a high level without concrete implementation.
-For operations like bulk imports and inventory transfers (which are destructive/batch), there are no feedback loops or verification steps.
+The bulk entity import has no error handling or validation loop.
+The workflow automation example auto-validates tasks without any verification step or error recovery.
+The Events & Integration section lists steps at a high level but provides no concrete implementation.
+For operations like bulk imports and inventory transfers, missing feedback loops are a significant gap.

 1 / 3